 Then they could speak no more.
 Weakness overbore

-In their lethargy stone-dumb.
-The death had almost come;
+In lethargy stone-dumb.
+The death had almost come,

 Over Maiden and Lion, came the shock

-And the Lords dared to breathe, and swords were sheathed
+The Lords dared to breathe, swords went into sheathes

-With a rumour and noise of the resuming of joys,
+With rumour and noise of the resuming of joys

-And clear.
-But it swelled and drew nearer and held
+But clear; and it swelled and drew nearer, till it held

-All worlds in the sharpness of its call.
+All worlds with the sharpness of its call,

-And now divinely deep, and louder, with the sweep
+And now divinely deep, ever louder, with a leap

 The vibrant dithyramb shook Libra and the Ram,